Aebestach/OrbitalKeeper/README.md

 ### Performance Note

-*   When `enableToolbarButton` is enabled, switching to the Flight scene under heavy load may cause brief stutters once per second for up to 10 seconds.
+*   When `enableToolbarButton` is enabled, stutters may occur once per second for up to 10 seconds when using JanitorsCloset.
+Behavior varies by device; if you need JanitorsCloset, you can disable this option.